detailnet/denner-public-api-spec/postman/README.md

 - Move your mouse pointer over the collection name (left menu), click on "Share collection" icon.
 - Click on "Download" button.
+- Export-collection menu appears, choose "Collection v2" and click on "Export".
 - Overwrite your local repository's [collections/denner-api.json](collections/denner-api.json) file.
 - Review changes with your preferred editor:
   - Replace tabs with 4 whitespaces.